bbauska/Anti-Project2025/anti.md

 ‘harmonize’ global tax rates is an attempt to create a global tax cartel to quash tax competition and to increase the tax burden globally.
 The U.S. should not outsource its tax policy to international organizations.”
-[Department of the Treasury, Project 2025, accessed 6/24/24] · CAP: Consequences of Project 2025’s conservative tax proposals ●
+[Department of the Treasury, Project 2025, accessed 6/24/24]

+<h3>CAP: Consequences of Project 2025’s conservative tax proposals</h3>
-Slash and flatten personal income tax rates, disproportionately benefiting the wealthy, while eliminating credits, deductions, and exclusions.
+● Slash and flatten personal income tax rates, disproportionately benefiting the wealthy, while eliminating credits, deductions, and exclusions.
-●
-Cut the tax rate on capital gains and dividends paid by the wealthiest investors.
+● Cut the tax rate on capital gains and dividends paid by the wealthiest investors.
-●
-Cut the corporate tax rate from 21 percent to 15 percent.
+● Cut the corporate tax rate from 21 percent to 15 percent.
 Prior to the 2017 Trump tax cuts, the rate was 35 percent.
 Recent research has documented that the benefits of the 2017 did not “trickle down” to workers and the overall failure of the law’s corporate provisions to deliver on its promises.
-●
-Undermine efforts to establish a global minimum tax as specified in the OECD’s “two pillar” framework and repeal the minimal efforts aimed at discouraging offshoring contained in the 2017 tax cuts.
+● Undermine efforts to establish a global minimum tax as specified in the OECD’s “two pillar” framework and repeal the minimal efforts aimed at discouraging offshoring contained in the 2017 tax cuts.
 It would also end U.S. participation in the OECD.
-●
-Repeal the corporate minimum tax imposed by the IRA that is designed to ensure that the largest, most profitable corporations pay at least some amount of tax.
+● Repeal the corporate minimum tax imposed by the IRA that is designed to ensure that the largest, most profitable corporations pay at least some amount of tax.
 It would also repeal the stock buyback tax.
-●
-Limit employers’ ability to deduct the cost of worker benefits, such as health coverage.
+● Limit employers’ ability to deduct the cost of worker benefits, such as health coverage.
 It would also deny deductions for employer-paid health coverage of employee’s dependents aged 23 or older.
-●
-Gut efforts to ensure that the wealthy and large corporations pay the taxes that they owe by rescinding the funding provided by the IRA.
+● Gut efforts to ensure that the wealthy and large corporations pay the taxes that they owe by rescinding the funding provided by the IRA.
 It would also reduce the amount of income subject to reporting (see this recent CAP publication for why this is important), which would likely result in skyrocketing illegal tax avoidance.
-●
-Establish a goal of shifting the nation’s tax code from one based on income to one based on consumption.
+● Establish a goal of shifting the nation’s tax code from one based on income to one based on consumption.
 As CAP wrote earlier this year, this type of tax would dramatically shift the cost of government from the wealthy to low- and middle-income households.
-●
-Institute a supermajority vote requirement for federal tax increases - tax increases would require the approval of 60 percent of each house of Congress.
+● Institute a supermajority vote requirement for federal tax increases - tax increases would require the approval of 60 percent of each house of Congress.
-●
-“Expose and eradicate” recent Treasury Department racial equity initiatives.
+● “Expose and eradicate” recent Treasury Department racial equity initiatives.
-●
-Repeal the Corporate Transparency Act, which aims to stem money laundering and other illicit activities.
+● Repeal the Corporate Transparency Act, which aims to stem money laundering and other illicit activities.

-Universal Savings Accounts
+<h3>Universal Savings Accounts</h3>

-113
 Project 2025: “All taxpayers should be allowed to contribute up to $15,000 (adjusted for inflation) of post-tax earnings into Universal Savings Accounts (USAs).”
 “All taxpayers should be allowed to contribute up to $15,000 (adjusted for inflation) of post-tax earnings into Universal Savings Accounts